Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Carry a big water bottle with a capacity of over 1 litre.
 Remember that plastic bottles are banned in Leh.
 So, carry a steel or aluminum bottle.

 Most of the guesthouses in Leh provide you with filtered water.
 You can fill up your here.
-Avoid buying plastic mineral water bottles.
+Avoid buying plastic mineral water bottles..

-10. SIm Card You Need for Proper Mobile Connectivity in Ladakh
+10. Sim Card You Need for Proper Mobile Connectivity in Ladakh

-One of the most important things to remember while travelling to Ladakh is that Only post-paid mobile phone connections work here.
+Remember – Only post-paid mobile phone connections work here.
 While you may find airtel connectivity at certain places, BSNL does work in places beyond Leh town.

-So, get a BSNL/MTNL post-paid connection
+So, get a BSNL/ MTNL post-paid connection

 What to Carry for Ladakh Trip in Winters?

-While most people visit Leh Ladakh during summers, winters is also an amazing time to be in Ladakh.
-Ladakh is fast becoming the favourite destination for adventure seekers.
-The temperatures can dip below minus 20°C, which is not everyone’s cup of tea.
 However, you get to see some of the most splendid views – the frozen Pangong and Tso Moriri, Frozen treks like Chadar, and the snow-clad mountains.

 Heavy Jacket